-C. Setback requirements.
-Unless exempted in compliance with Subsections D and E, below, all structures shall conform with the setback requirements established for each zoning district by Article II (Zoning Districts and Allowable Land Uses) and Article V (Coastal Zone Development and Resource Management Standards), and with any special setbacks established for specific uses by this Development Code, except as otherwise provided by this Section.
+- C. Setback requirements.
+Unless exempted in compliance with Subsections D and E, below, all structures shall conform with the setback requirements established for each zoning district by Article II (Zoning Districts and Allowable Land Uses) and Article V (Coastal Zone Development and Resource Management Standards), and with any special setbacks established for specific uses by this Development Code, except as otherwise provided by this Section. - 1.

-- 1. General requirements.
-In no case shall any portion of a structure, including eaves or roof overhangs, extend beyond a property line, or into an access easement or street right-of-way. - 21.
 Accessory structures.
-Detached accessory structures shall comply with the same setback requirements established by the applicable conventional zoning district for primary structures, except as follows. - a.
+Detached accessory structures shall comply with the same setback requirements established by the applicable conventional zoning district for primary structures, except as follows.

+- a.
 The rear yard setback for a detached accessory structure shall equal the required side setback to a maximum rear setback of 10 feet; except that the rear setback on a through lot shall be 20 percent of the lot depth to a maximum of 25 feet. - b.
-The total aggregate floor area of all detached accessory structures shall not exceed 30 percent of the area contained within the boundaries of the setback required in the rear vard except with Design Review approval.
-See Chapter 22.42 (Design Review). - be.
 Detached accessory structures may be located within a required setback with Design Review approval.
-See Chapter 22.42 (Design Review). - 32.
+See Chapter 22.42 (Design Review). - 2.
 Detached site elements.
 Detached decks, swimming pools and spas, steps, terraces, and other site design elements that are placed at or below grade, and which exceed a height of 18 inches above grade at any point, shall conform with the setback requirements of this Chapter for detached accessory structures.
-Hand railings and other safety features required by the CaliforniaUniform Building Code and attached directly to a detached site element shall not be included in the measurement of the maximum height of the detached site element. - 43.
+Hand railings and other safety features required by the California Building Code and attached directly to a detached site element shall not be included in the measurement of the maximum height of the detached site element. - 3.
 Exempt site elements.
 Site design elements less than 18 inches above grade are exempt from setback requirements in compliance with Subsection D (Exemptions from setback requirements), below.
 Examples of site design elements less than 18 inches above grade include ponds, shuffleboard courts, and water elements (e.g., fountains, sprays, etc.). - D. Exemptions from setback requirements.
-The minimum setback requirements of this Development Code apply to all developmentuses except the following: - 1.
+The minimum setback requirements of this Development Code apply to all development except the following: - 1.
 Development that is equal to or less than 18 inches above grade. - 2.
 Fences or screening walls that comply with the height limits specified in Section 22.20.050 (Fencing and Screening Standards) and as restricted by Chapter 13.18 (Visibility Obstructions) of the County Code; - 3.
-Retaining walls that comply with the height limits specified in Section 22.20.052 (Retaining Walls); - 42.
-Detached energy efficiency devices located within required rear yard and side yards that do not exceed a height of four feet in height above grade; - 53.
+Retaining walls that comply with the height limits specified in Section 22.20.052 (Retaining Walls); - 4.
+Detached energy efficiency devices located within required rear yard and side yards that do not exceed a height of four feet in height above grade; - 5.
 Decks, free-standing solar devices, swimming pools and spas, steps, terraces, and other site design elements which are placed at or below grade and do not exceed a height of 18 inches above grade at any point.
-Hand railings and other safety features required by the

-Uniform Building Code and attached directly to a detached site element which meets the criteria herein are exempt from the minimum setback requirements;
+Hand railings and other safety features required by the Uniform Building Code and attached directly to a detached site element which meets the criteria herein are exempt from the minimum setback requirements; - 6.
+Flag poles that do not exceed a height of 30 feet above grade; - 7.
+An application for single-family residential development that requires Design Review pursuant to Section 22.42.020 (Design Review for Substandard Building Sites). - 8.
+Floor area directly beneath a parking structure that is built in reliance on Section 22.20.090.E.2 (Parking structures on steep lots) may be built to within three feet of the front property line that abuts the adjoining street from which vehicular access is taken, provided the floor area does not extend beyond the footprint of the parking structure.